ninewise/dissertation/rebuttal.md

 > into families, genera up to species level, as this is important later
 > on to the depth on which your method could distinguish the organisms.

-TODO
+All "main" named ranks were added, with minor changes to the sentence.

 > 7. Small remark: I think on page 14, third paragraph, you forgot to
 > refer to Figure 1.3, illustrating the RNA transcription.
 The same goes
 > for Figure 1.4.
 I suppose the reference to this figure needs to be
 > present in paragraph 4 of the same page on translation.

-TODO
+Added references to the figures.

 > 8. Page 14, paragraph 4.
 Can you add the nucleotide formation of a
 > start codon and stop codon between brackets here?

-TODO
+Done.

 > 9. The sentence: "The constructed protein performs certain functions
 > before it degrades", I would add this in the paragraph above, so you
 > can start this paragraph with the Uniprot databased.

-TODO
+Done.

 > 10. On page 15 you mention EC numbers, GO terms and (you wrote "en"
 > in Dutch) InterPro entries.

+Fixed.

-What are these, why are they important to
+> What are these, why are they important to mention?
+Can you elaborate a
-> mention?
-Can you elaborate a bit more on this?
+> bit more on this?

 TODO